- COMMODITY OIL

 Pricing has turned steady, but we will see some downward pricing on Harbor Banks Dry Scallops through mid-August.
 Expectations are for a good yield of U-10’s and 10-20’s—especially on 10-20’s.
 20-30’s catch has been low, and pricing is stable on that size.

 Inventory in the US seems to be good.
 Demand is increasing with other species struggling.
 Pricing seems to be stable, and we should not see any price increases for the summer season!

 Pricing remains high, and inventory on 5-7’s and 7-9’s is very tight.
 Inspection of imported product is a slow process, causing delays on product moving out of cold storage.
 Pricing continues to increase.
 Many distributors are out of product.
 A great alternative is the 7 oz.
 Alaskan Pollock (APN 9890469) that was recently launched in the Spring Scoop™.
 Ask your rep about this highly abundant and cost-effective product.

 We expect the overall market to remain very firm, with short inventory and high prices.
 We expect this trend to continue, especially as we get into Q4.

 The fishery for Pacific pollock has produced only smaller fish, just 2-4 oz. fillets.
 This could cause an inventory issue for frozen loins if they don’t start catching larger fish.
 Larger fillets of 4-6 and 6-8 oz. are very tight.

 Pricing on skin-on fillets and skinless loins is starting to see increases.
 We expect pricing to continue to increase, following high demand, especially as we get into Q4.

 Product from China remains tight across all sizes.
-We expect to see higher pricing in July and to have challenges with inventory.
+We saw higher pricing in July, and there are challenges with inventory.